SyncLipMAE: Contrastive Masked Pretraining for Audio-Visual Talking-Face Representation: Experiments

 \section{Experiments}

-\paragraph{Implementation details.} \textit{Backbones.} The visual encoder follows the Sapiens-0.3B configuration and is initialized from its pretrained weights; the decoder adopts the ViTMAE-B design with a cross-attention sublayer in every block to attend to the identity/ambient/vocal prompt tokens.
-The audio branch uses a pretrained wav2vec~2.0 base encoder kept frozen during pretraining. \textit{Pretraining.} SyncLipMAE is trained on 128 GPUs with a per-GPU batch size of 48 (global $=128{\times}48$) for 400k steps (~15 days). \textit{Video dubbing fine-tuning.} We initialize from WanVACE-1.3B, freeze Wan backbone blocks, and optimize only VACE blocks (~0.7B trainable params).
-Training uses 128 GPUs, batch size 1 per GPU, for ~30k steps (~3 days).
-Each sample contains $17{+}1{+}1$ frames: 17 target frames, one history frame (for temporal continuity), and one identity frame (appearance prior).
+\paragraph{Implementation details.} \textit{Backbones.} The visual encoder follows the Sapiens-0.3B~\citep{sapiens} configuration and is initialized from its pretrained weights; the decoder is a ViTMAE-B with a cross-attention sublayer in every block attending to the identity/ambient/vocal prompts.
+The audio branch uses a pretrained wav2vec~2.0~\citep{wav2vec2} base encoder, kept frozen during \name\ training. \textit{\name\ training.} \name\ is trained on 128 GPUs with batch size 48 per GPU (global $128{\times}48$) for 400k steps ($\sim$15 days), using loss weights $\lambda_{\mathrm{pix}}=\lambda_{\mathrm{cl}}=1$ and $\lambda_{\mathrm{cov}}=0.1$, temporal\_neighbors $=1$ (3-frame positive window), and a self-similarity threshold of $0.9$.
+At each step we randomly sample a batch of frames from full videos, allowing consecutive or non-consecutive frames. \textit{Video dubbing fine-tuning.} For dubbing we initialize WanVACE-1.3B, freeze all Wan backbone blocks, and optimize only the VACE blocks ($\sim$0.7B trainable parameters) for $\sim$30k steps ($\sim$3 days) on 128 GPUs with batch size 1 per GPU.
+Each sample contains $17{+}1{+}1$ frames: 17 target frames, one history frame (temporal continuity), and one identity frame (appearance prior).